Frequently Asked Questions

 The consent given at recruitment was also used in subsequent years to obtain information from these NHS health data providers:

-- NHS Digital - Mortality data and cancer diagnoses in England and Wales
+- NHS England - Mortality data and cancer diagnoses in England and Wales

 - National Records for Scotland (NRS) - all hospital admissions, mortality data, cancer diagnoses in Scotland